OriHoch/pysiogame/README.txt

 ----------------------------------------------
 Translating:
-If you would like to help translating this game please use one of the included files within languages folders.
-If your langauage is not there yet copy the en_gb.py and start working with the new file. ie. if you are translating to Spanish open es.py, French - fr.py, etc.
+If you would like to help translating this game please use one of the included files within the i18n/po directory.
+If your langauage is not there yet copy the default.pot file rename it temporarily to te_ST.po and start working with the new file using ie. the Poedit.
+To test your translation save the file - Poedit will create the .mo file for you - move the .mo file to the locale/te_ST/ directory and rename the file to pysiogame.mo and start the game select the Test Language.

+There are few things translated using custom translation files in custom directory - these are usually done by me - but I might need some help to do them - I will get in touch with you if I'll be struggling.

+When everything is working ok please email me your .po file.

 The es_di.py, fr_di.py, etc. are lists of words used by word building activities.
-These are partial translations from English - English version is just a list of words most commonly used in English - you may check these as well if they contain any words not necessarily suitable for children.
+These are partial (google) translations from English.
+The English version is just a list of words most commonly used in English - you may like to check these as well for any words not necessarily suitable for children.
 ----------------------------------------------

 Interface:
 Menu Panel - left:
     left column         - list of categories
     right column        - list of games in the current category

+Score Panel:
+    sound               - toggle game sound effects
+    voice               - toggle espeak voice synthesiser (if espeak is not installed this icon will not be available) score               - shows user's score
+    user name           - displays name of currently logged in user logout link         - takes you back to the initial screen where you can login as a different user

-Game Panel - top right - the largest part of screen:
+Game Panel - centre - the largest part of screen:
     piece of screen where all game objects are placed for you to drag around :)

 Game Controls - bottom: